 - Help all serve more joyfully, intentionally, impactfully and faith-fully

-However, there is a challenge, a cost that the church’s leaders must be willing to pay.
-It is absolutely essential that the volunteer chamption is given:
+But there is a cost and a challenge.
+To successfully improve the health of volunteerism, senior leaders must see that the volunteer chamption is given:

 - Official recognition of their role

-- A voice at the table: input on major events, initiatives, etc.
+- A voice at the table: nput on major events, initiatives, etc.